sohumseedhar-ucsd/cse15l-lab-reports/LabReport_1.md

 ![Image](https://github.com/sohumseedhar-ucsd/cse15l-lab-reports/blob/main/Screenshot%202024-01-12%20at%201.44.29%20PM.png?raw=true)

 * The working directory when `ls Hello.java`, `ls Hello.class`, and `ls README` was `/home/lecture1`.
-* This command resulted in the output `Hello.class`, `Hello.java`, `messages`, and `README`.
-Here, we applied the `ls` command to the argument `lecture1/` to indicate that we want the list of all the files within the `/lecture` directory.
+* When the `ls` command was given with a path to a file as an argument, it simply resulted in the output of the name of the file given as an argument: `Hello.class`, `Hello.java`, `messages`, and `README`.
 * The output was not an error and was what we expected we to see.
+The only error we encountered when giving a path to file as an argument was that the file given as an argument had to be in the current working directory for the command to work.